Boarding ExperienceGrades 9-12

 - Animal chores

 Nestled in beautiful Northeast Ohio, the Huntsburg Campus is located 1 hour from Akron and Cleveland; within 2 hours of Pittsburgh, PA; and within 3 hours of Columbus, OH and Buffalo, NY.
-Boarding students take advantage of Cleveland’s museums, Northeast Ohio’s park system, sporting events, and more.
+Boarding students take advantage of Northeast Ohio’s park system, sporting events, museums, cultural events, and more.

 We keep our school small enough to reap the proven social benefits of a close-knit learning community while pursuing rigorous and developmentally appropriate academic programs.
 The Middle School has an enrollment capacity of 60 as does the Upper School.
-Our boarding students hail from Canada, China, Colombia, District of Columbia, France, Germany, Georgia, Mexico, North Carolina, Ohio, and Peru.
+Our boarding students hail from all over the world such as Canada, China, Colombia, District of Columbia, France, Germany, Georgia, Mexico, North Carolina, Ohio, and Peru.

 Hershey Montessori School’s financial aid program helps eligible students receive financial assistance as needed and available.